slatedocs/slate/source/includes/security/_kuzzleRole.md

 ```java
 ```

-Instantiate a new KuzzleRole object.
+Instantiates a new `KuzzleRole` object.

 #### KuzzleRole(KuzzleSecurity, id, content)